Dave Strasser: Other ventures

 Strasser has also worked as a mixed martial arts trainer and promoter.
 He runs a gym, Dave Strasser's Freestyle Academy, in Kenosha, Wisconsin.
 Nick Thompson, Jameel Massouh, and Ben Rothwell are among the fighters who have trained with Strasser.

 Personal life

 Strasser comes from a very athletic family and has three brothers and two sisters.
 His father was an all-state sprinter and football player who was recruited by Miami University and other NCAA Division I schools.
 Strasser's uncle was a talented weightlifter, holding the state record for the squat and dead-lift.
 Strasser's siblings' accomplishments have ranged from a state finals champion in Cross Country, player of the year in baseball, all-state in basketball, NCAA Division I runner, among many other notable feats.
 One of his brothers, Mark, played professional football in Sweden and set Division I records for Central Connecticut State University.
 Mark went on to work for the Minnesota Twins organization.
-He is currently a teacher and Head Football Coach of Stuyvesant High School in New York City.
-Strasser now has a wife and one daughter.
+He is currently a physical education teacher Eleanor Roosevelt High School in New York City.
+Strasser now has a wife and one daughter and one son.